 After many years, around 2010, it became clear that, as opposed to presses and production solutions, business software had to have a deeper level of flexibility to allow for that package to be able to conform to local business rules.
 I had decided to get involved with a company who wrote their software with that focus in mind.

 I came to Avanti as an implementation specialist.
 I wanted to get involved with the customers, and there are not many places within an organization where you get an immediate understanding of how a solution will perform than working with the customers to stand up the software within their organization.

 How has your role changed over the years?

 As time went on, my focus has evolved.
 I became the Senior Implementation Specialist, working with the team to standardize practices and was then asked to work on what was to become the Avanti Slingshot project.
 As a part of this, I worked with our early pilot implementations as well as providing specifications for functionality when required.
-As part of this, I moved out of Professional Services and now serve as a technical resource for our sales team and partners, I primarily work to provide training to the sales and technical teams, along with helping to demonstrate and producing video content, and generally helping within Avanti wherever I can.
+As part of this, I moved out of Professional Services and now serve as a technical resource for our partner RICOH, and along with Matt Prusa, work to provide training to their sales and technical teams, along with helping to demonstrate and producing video content. and helping within Avanti wherever I can.